technicaltitch/pipelines/docs/index.rst

 Introduction
 ============

-.. rubric:: Everything you need to know about |ProjectName| data pipelines.
+.. rubric:: Everything you need to know about |ProjectName|.

-This documentation explains how the data analysis performed for |ProjectName|.
+This documentation explains how analysis is performed for |ProjectName|.

 The documentation is divided into the following main sections:

-* :doc:`Data Pipelines <project>` document specific data analysis pipelines including the input requirements and final outputs
+* :doc:`Data Pipelines <project>` document project-specific data analysis pipelines including the input requirements and final outputs

 * :doc:`Pipeline Design Standards </standards/design>` document best practices for
-  designing pipelines using this library.
+  designing pipelines using the Pipelines library.

 * :doc:`Python Programming Standards </standards/python>` document required Python programming standards.